mentos-team/MentOS/README.md

 ```
 because the file resides in `/bin`, and that folder is listed in the `PATH` environment variable.

+Now, if you placed your source code inside the `programs/tests` folder, the executable will end up inside the `/bin/tests` folder.
-Now, the `/bin/tests` folder is not listed in `PATH`, so, if you want to execute a test from that folder you need to specify the full path:
+However, the `/bin/tests` folder is not listed in `PATH`, so, if you want to execute a test from that folder you need to specify the full path:
 ```bash
 /bin/tests/hello_world
 ```